relentless/DigitRecogniserDojo/README.md

 *******************************************************************************

-Python base solution and example code added May 2014 by [Alex Garland](https://github.com/alexdgarland).
+Python base solution and example code added May 2014 by Alex Garland @alexdgarland.
 These should work in anything >= Python 2.7, on Windows or Linux.

 *******************************************************************************